dominic-chang/Krang.jl/docs/src/kerr_geodesic_summary.md

 ### Hamilton-Jacobi Equations

 The Kerr family of metrics belongs to the class of type-D (type-{2,2}) spacetimes.
-These spacetimes admit a Killing-Yano tensor [^PW] from which it is possible to define a Carter constant and Penrose-Walker constant.
+These spacetimes admit a Killing tensor from which it is possible to define a Carter constant and Penrose-Walker constant.[^PW]
-The Carter constant, in particular, allows solutions of the geodesic equations to be expressed in terms of quadratures through the Hamilton-Jacobi approach[^Carter], whose equations are given by:
+The Carter constant, in particular, allows solutions of the geodesic equations to be expressed in terms of quadratures through the Hamilton-Jacobi approach,[^Carter] with equations:

 ```math
 \begin{align}